KennedyNjuguna/kennedynjuguna.github.io/about.md

 ## Current Capabilities

-* Associate Knowedlege and Hands-on in Azure and AWS
+* Associate Knowedlege and Hands-on in AWS, GCP and Azure

 ### N/B